joshhartigan/proglang/readme.txt

 lexer.js  | a stupid c-style lexer that is really bad

-s-epxr.hs | unfinished sexpression parser for haskell (only for math operators)
+s-expr.hs | unfinished sexpression parser for haskell (only for math operators)